-h.
+g.
 Investments

 Investments comprise short term deposits and property assets.
 Investment properties are held at trustees' best estimate of market value at the balance sheet date in accordance with the SORP.
-The Trust maintains a regular review of local properties prices, and investment property values are reviewed by the Trust's' Estate Manager against a comparable range of local properties of equivalent location and size.
+The Trust maintains a regular review of local properties prices, and investment property values are reviewed by the Trust's' Head of Estates against a comparable range of local properties of equivalent location and size.
 Any gains or losses on investment assets are shown on the SOFA.
 No depreciation is charged on investment property.

-i.
+h.
 Critical accounting judgements and estimates